Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-To address LRP's failure with saturation and the Sensitivity test, two \textit{reference-based} methods, \textbf{DeepLift} \cite{shrikumar_learning_2017} and \textbf{Deep-Taylor Decomposition (DTD)}\cite{montavon_explaining_2017}, are then introduced.
-Analogous to Integrated Gradients, they aim to measure the global (instead of local) contribution of input features by finding a reference point (or baseline) $\overline{x}$ to compare with the input $x$.
+To address LRP's failure with saturation and the Input Sensitivity test, two \textit{reference-based} methods, \textbf{DeepLift} \cite{shrikumar_learning_2017} and \textbf{Deep-Taylor Decomposition (DTD)} \cite{montavon_explaining_2017}, have been introduced.
+Analogous to Integrated Gradients, they aim to measure the \textit{global} contribution of input features by finding a reference point, or baseline, $\overline{x}$, to compare with the input $x$.
 Ideally, the baseline $\overline{x}$ should represent some ``neutral'' input, i.e., satisfying $M(\overline{x}) = 0$, so we can attribute all positive contribution to the presence of $x$.
 In practice, it needs to be chosen with domain-specific knowledge.

-Concretely, \textbf{DeepLift} \cite{shrikumar_learning_2017} first chooses the baseline input $\overline{x}$, and then computes its corresponding baseline output $M(\overline{x})$, ideally $0$.
-Then, it explains $M(x) - M(\overline{x})$, the difference between the original and the baseline output, in terms of $x - \overline{x}$, the difference between the original and the baseline input.
-Therefore, its defines the total relevance as $R_i(L) = M(x) - M(\overline{x})$, different from the $R_i(L) = M(x)$ case in previous methods.
-Then, for the recursive function $D()$, it has several rules, e.g., the Rescale rule and the Reveal-Cancel RULE.
-We introduce the first here:

-This is analogous to the Basic rule in LRP, except for the baseline term.
-As for advantages, by using a baseline, DeepLift tackles the saturation and the Sensitivity issues.
-More importantly, When evaluated on a similar pixel flipping test for Faithfulness, DeepLift proves the most effective in manipulating the prediction toward the target class, compared to Integrated Gradients, Gradient$\times$Input, Simple Gradients, and Guided BackPropagation.
-However, a downside is that DeepLift still violates Implementation Invariance \cite{sundararajan_axiomatic_2017}.
+The two methods differ in how the baseline input is chosen.
+DeepLift empirically chooses a baseline input which results in a neutral output, but DTD additionally requires the baseline to lie in the vicinity of the original input.\footnote{Specifically, this is due to its theoretical perspective, treating the explanation as an \textit{approximation} of the upper-level relevance $R_j^{(l+1)}$ through Taylor decomposition.
+Only when the baseline input lies in the vicinity of the original input, the Taylor decomposition can be accurate.} By using a baseline, they do not suffer from the issues of saturation and satisfy the Input Sensitivity principle.
+When evaluated on a similar pixel flipping test for faithfulness, DeepLift proves the most effective in manipulating the prediction toward the target class, compared to Integrated Gradients, Gradient$\times$Input, Simple Gradients, and Guided BackPropagation.
+However, DeepLift still fails the Implementation Invariance test \cite{sundararajan_axiomatic_2017}.
+In terms of evaluation for DTD, only qualitative results on plausibility are reported, while faithfulness is unverified.

-\textbf{Deep-Taylor Decomposition (DTD)} \cite{montavon_explaining_2017} starts from a more theoretical perspective, treating the explanation as an \textit{approximation} of the upper-level relevance $R_j^{(l+1)}$ through Taylor decomposition.\footnote{Simply put, Taylor decomposition is a way to locally approximate a potentially non-polynomial function with a polynomial function.
-See more details at \url{https://en.wikipedia.org/wiki/Taylor_series}.} Given a function $f(x)$, its first-order Taylor decomposition at $x=\overline{x}$ is